 First Preference - Priority workers.
 Workers in this category do not require labor certification.

 Second Preference - Skilled Professionals.
-Professionals holding advanced degrees, or who possess exceptional ability, Also, if their work fulfills a qualifying "national interest" of the United States, the labor certification and job offer requirements can be waived.
+Professionals holding advanced degrees, or who possess exceptional ability.
+Also, if their work fulfills a qualifying national interest of the United States, the labor certification and job offer requirements may be waived.

-Businesses from countries that have entered into bilateral investment, commerce, or navigation treaties with the United States, where over 50% of the company's trade is with the United States, may qualify for an E-1 visa.
+Businesses from countries that have entered into bilateral investment, commerce, or navigation treaties with the United States, where over 50% of the company's trade is with the United States, may be able to obtain E-1 visas for eligible employees.

 Through the J-1 visa program, the Department of State grants certain educational institutions and organizations the right to sponsor persons as exchange visitors.
 Persons who hold J-1 visas are restricted to working, studying or participating in the specific exchange programs for which the visa has been approved.

 An L-1 visa may be available to a person who has been employed outside the United States as a manager or executive (L-1A), or as person with specialized knowledge (L-1B), for at least one of the prior three years, and who is transferred to the United States within a company in order to fill a similar position.

 The U.S. company to which the L-1 visa holder is transferred must be a branch, subsidiary, affiliate or joint venture partner of the non-U.S. company, including the foreign division of an American company.
 The non-U.S. company must remain in operation while the person holds the L-1 visa.

 Additional types of work or investment visa are available.
 For example:

 The O-1/2 visa is available to people with extraordinary ability in the arts, sciences, education, business or sports.